m4rw3r/php-libev/README.rst

 **boolean EventLoop::add(libev\Event)**

 Adds the event to the event loop.

-This will also protect them from garbage collection as long as they are active.
+This method will increase the refcount on the supplied Event, protecting it from garbage collection.
+Refcount will be decreased on ``EventLoop::remove()`` or when the EventLoop object is Garbage Collected.

 **boolean EventLoop::remove(libev\Event)**